MangelMaxime/Fable.Form/docs/Fable.Form.Simple/customisation.md

             custom htmlViewConfig config
 ```

 You can take a look at [Fable.Form.Simple.Bulma](https://github.com/MangelMaxime/Fable.Form/blob/38a41274940e98a50b30d6991722d780ffe00189/packages/Fable.Form.Simple.Bulma/Form.fs) implementation.
-It is done in less that 500 lines of code.
+It is done in less than 500 lines of code.